Christmas is probably the biggest holiday of the year in Western culture.

 We read lots of holiday books each year, adding to our library.

 We celebrate the Winter Solstice with some fun traditions.
 We love learning new ways to celebrate and keep magic alive.
+(We also enjoy lighting Hanukkah candles and reading about the miracle and eating latkes.)

 All grown-ups were once children… but only few of them remember it.Antoine de Saint-Exupéry, The Little Prince